Murder of Eliud Montoya: Background

 Two days before he was murdered, Montoya, a naturalized citizen of the United States, had filed a complaint with the federal Equal Employment Opportunity Commission alleging that Pablo Rangel-Rubio, an employee of the Wolf Tree tree care company where Montoya worked, was employing illegal immigrants and depriving them of part of their stipulated wages.
 Montoya alleged that the Rangel-Rubio brothers had profited to the sum of $3.5 million by paying workers less than they were owed.

 Wolf Tree is a wholly owned subsidiary of the Davey Tree Expert Company.
 Wolf Tree had contracts with Georgia Power to trim trees along utility lines.
 Georgia Power contracts require Wolf Tree to verify that employees meet all employment eligibility regulations and laws, and to verify the identity and eligibility for employment of all employees using the federal E-Verify program.

 Pablo Rangel-Rubio is accused of hiring illegal immigrants, lodging them in a trailer park he owned, and, together with his brother, siphoning off part of their wages for personal gain.

 He allegedly received the worker's paychecks, cashed them, and gave employees their wages in cash, retaining $10,000 of the worker's wages every week.

 Equal Employment Opportunity Commission complaint

 Two days before he was murdered, Montoya filed a complaint with the Equal Employment Opportunity Commission(EEOC) in which he alleged that Pablo Rangel-Rubio was running a scheme in which he employed illegal immigrants to work for him at Wolf Tree, and skimmed pay from the illegal workers he employed.
 Montoya had reported the scheme to corporate officials four months before filing it with the EEOC.

 Immediately after the murder, Montoya's wife and mother turned the documents supporting the complaint Montoya had filed with the EEOC over to the police.

 Victim

-The murder victim, Eilud Montoya, was born in Mexico and became a United States citizen in 2009.
+The murder victim, Eilud Montoya, was born in Mexwico and became a United States citizen in 2009.